-Sri Lankan style dhal
+Sri lankan dhal

 A mild and nutritious lentil curry, loaded with aromatic herbs and spices.
 It's easy to make, and can easily be refrigerated or frozen for another meal.